Cleaning Your Cookware

 IMPORTANT!
 Only use hot, soapy water on covers and exterior surfaces.
 Avoid use of steel wool and abrasive cleaners on the outside of your cookware or on top of the covers, as this may scratch and dull the finish.

 The Saladmaster Cooking Method

-Using your new Saladmaster is as easy as 1-2-3.
+Using Your Saladmaster Cookware is as Easy as 1-2-3

-1. Use the correct sized pan and fill it, at least two-thirds full with food.
+1. Use the correct sizes pan and fill it, at least two-thirds full of food.

 3. Begin cooking by placing ingredients into the pan and cover with a lid over a medium heat setting on your cooktop.
 Listen for the sound of the Vapo-Valve™.
 When the valve clicks, reduce the temperature to a low setting.
 Cook according to recipe instructions or desired doneness.

 When the Vapo-Valve clicks, it's time to turn the temperature to a low setting.
 On an electric range, that will be the lowest setting.
 On a gas range, set to the lowest flame without the flame going out or turning off.
 If the lowest flame is still too high, use a heat-diffusing ring or pad made for gas ranges.